 Mr. Wilson earned his J.D. in 2012 from Creighton University School of Law, where he was on the National Trial Team and was runner up in the ABA’s National Criminal Trial Advocacy Competition.
 Mr. Wilson earned his B.A. in political science in 2007 from the University of San Diego.
 Mr. Wilson is licensed to practice law in California and Nebraska (inactive member) and is a member of the San Diego Defense Lawyers, San Diego County, Omaha, and Nebraska Bar Associations.

-Mr. Wilson is an avid surfer and sailor who also enjoys playing and watching hockey.
+Mr. Wilson is an avid surfer and sailor.
 He spends most of his free time with his wife – an internationally ranked champion sailor – and son at home or on the water.
 Mr. Wilson also enjoys playing golf and riding his road bicycle and is currently serving as a Director for the Coronado Yacht Club.

 In Calderon v.
 American Family Mutual Ins.
 Co., 383 P.3d 676 (2016), the Colorado Supreme Court reviewed an action filed by Calderon against his own automobile insurer after being struck by an uninsured motorist.
 The facts of the case were undisputed: an uninsured driver ran a stop sign, collided with Calderon, and Calderon sustained injuries that rendered him unable to work for over a month.